The Anarchy: Transition and reconstruction (1154–1165)

 England had suffered extensively during the war.
-The Anglo-Saxon Chronicle recorded how "there was nothing but disturbance and wickedness and robbery".
-Certainly in many parts of the country, such as the South-West, the Thames Valley and East Anglia, the fighting and raiding had caused serious devastation.
-The previously centralised royal coinage system was fragmented, with Stephen, the Empress and local lords all minting their own coins.
+The Anglo-Saxon Chronicle records "there was nothing but disturbance and wickedness and robbery".
+Certainly in many parts of the country, such as the south-west, the Thames Valley and East Anglia, the fighting and raiding had caused serious devastation.
+The previously centralised royal coinage system was fragmented, with Stephen, Empress Matilda, and local lords all minting their own coins.
 The royal forest law had collapsed in large parts of the country.
-Some parts of the country, though, were barely touched by the conflict—for example, Stephen's lands in the south-east and the Angevin heartlands around Gloucester and Bristol were largely unaffected, and David I ruled his territories in the north of England effectively.
-The king's overall income from his estates declined seriously during the conflict, particularly after 1141, and royal control over the minting of new coins remained limited outside of the south-east and East Anglia.
+However, some parts of the country were barely touched by the conflict—for example, Stephen's lands in the south-east and the Angevin heartlands around Gloucester and Bristol were largely unaffected, and David I ruled his territories in the north of England effectively.
+Stephen's overall income from his estates declined seriously during the conflict, particularly after 1141, and royal control over the minting of new coins remained limited outside of the south-east and East Anglia.
 With Stephen often based in the south-east, increasingly Westminster, rather than the older site of Winchester, was used as the centre of royal government.

 Among Henry's first measures was to expel the remaining foreign mercenaries and continue the process of demolishing the unauthorised castles.
-Robert of Torigni recorded that 375 were destroyed, without giving the details behind the figure; recent studies of selected regions have suggested that fewer castles were probably destroyed than once thought and that many may simply have been abandoned at the end of the conflict.
+Chronicler Robert of Torigni records that 375 were destroyed, without giving the details behind the figure; recent studies of selected regions have suggested that fewer castles were probably destroyed than once thought and that many may simply have been abandoned at the end of the conflict.
 Henry also gave a high priority to restoring the royal finances, reviving Henry I's financial processes and attempting to improve the standard of the accounts.
 By the 1160s, this process of financial recovery was essentially complete.

 The post-war period also saw a surge of activity around the English borders.
 The king of Scotland and local Welsh rulers had taken advantage of the long civil war in England to seize disputed lands; Henry set about reversing this trend.
-In 1157 pressure from Henry resulted in the young Malcolm IV of Scotland returning the lands in the north of England he had taken during the war; Henry promptly began to refortify the northern frontier.
+In 1157 pressure from Henry resulted in Malcolm IV of Scotland returning the lands in the north of England he had taken during the war; Henry promptly began to refortify the northern frontier.
 Restoring Anglo-Norman supremacy in Wales proved harder, and Henry had to fight two campaigns in north and south Wales in 1157 and 1158 before the Welsh princes Owain Gwynedd and Rhys ap Gruffydd submitted to his rule, agreeing to the pre-civil war division of lands.